This post was updated in November 2017 to ensure accuracy and relevancy.

 Everybody looking for a testosterone boosting supplements or stack is going to encounter one or another form of supplement scam – sooner or later.

 Why?
 There is a lot of money to make in the supplement industry.
 There are customers willing to pay a lot for having their problems solved.
 Unfortunately there will be always unscrupulous manufacturers and vendors trying to take advantage of the unaware users.

 However there are some precautions you can take to avoid unpleasant surprises:

 Read negative testimonials

 If the products isn’t sold on Amazon – check bodybuilding forums.
 Of course there will be a lot of positive reviews, some of them fake, some other real but intended to encourage you to buy the product.
-However if there are way too many negative opinions of the product or of the sale process – be careful.
+Some negative reviews are OK if there is money back guarantee.

 …undisclosed contents, etc. There is a body of scientific research regarding the most ingredients used in testosterone boosting stacks.
 If all active components are listed on the packaging, you can do your own research (e.g. on Wikipedia) and decide if you want to spend your money and try the supplement.
 In case there is no list what’s inside, you have to trust blindly the manufacturer.